Planck1858/pgxwrapper/README.md

 # pgxwrapper
-Simple wrapper for PostgreSQL using pgx and sqlx
+Simple wrapper for PostgreSQL using pgx and sqlx + squirrel

 Example:
 ```go